mtsolekas/corgan/README.md

 - sudo make uninstall

-After installing your contacts and schedule files will be saved to ~/.local/share/corgan/ and will have to removed manually after uninstalling.
+After installing your contacts and schedule files will be saved to ~/.local/share/corgan/ or $XDG\_DATA\_HOME/corgan/ if its set, and will have to removed manually after uninstalling.

 ## License